Watson-Personal-Assistant/developer/_content/audio_single/audio_authentication.md

 ---
 title: Authenticating audio devices
-weight: 25
+weight: 15
 ---
-The audio client authentes its associated device with the audio gateway.
+The audio client authenticates its associated device with the audio gateway.
 The audio client requests an auth token from the gateway using the tokens endpoint:
 `POST /v1/api/tokens`
 The client ID and secret is included in the header.